joonb14/Flask_Dynamic_Chart/README.md

 # Flask Dynamic Chart (feat.
 Highchart)
 ### based on flask and Highchart js

-Korean version of Tutorial is in my Naver blog: https://blog.naver.com/joonb14/221332761068 <br><br>
+Korean version of Tutorial is in my Naver blog: https://blog.naver.com/joonb14/221332761068 <br>

 get Data from node.js application which sends json data <br>
 (since it sends raw json object not stringified one)<br>